toretefre/fitspo/tdt4140-gr1806/README.md

 ```

 ## Deployment
-1. Set up your database information in ConnectionManager
+1. Set up your database information in ConnectionManager in the core folder.
 2. Create a .jar file for the project and run the application.

 ## Built With